JietengChen/Economic-Growth-Term-Project/README.md

-# The Effect of COVID-19 on Economic Fluctuation
+# The Effect of COVID-19 on the Service Sector Performance
-## depending on the persistency of the impact of the shock on the service sector.
+## The role of the persistency of the impact of the shock on the service sector.

 ### 1 Introduction